friedrich/flight-controller/README.md

   - Power
   - Signal
   - GND
 - Move motor current sensing away from PF0 and PF1 since they are not connected to any operational amplifiers.
+Possible pins are:
+  - OPAMP1_VINP: PA1, PA3, PA7
+  - OPAMP2_VINP: PA7, PB0
+- Check if all timers support the required operations.
+- For some reason the sense signal of the tail motor is much more noisy.
+- Increase shunt resistor to 50 mOhm?
+Or 100 mOhm?

 TODO: check if MAIN_SENSE and TAIL_SENSE work!